 You’d be surprised what kind of difference it makes letting natural light into your home.

 Keep the bugs out

 Once they’re all sparkly and clean, it’s time to make sure your windows and doors don’t let in all those flies and mosquitos that plague our neighbourhoods throughout the warmer months.
-Simple flyscreens can save you hours of uncomfortable scratching and itching, and that’s an investment worth considering.
+Simple flyscreens can save you hours of uncomfortable scratching and itching.

 Whether you’re renting a house or apartment, nothing creates that summer feeling like adding some green to your space.
 Drought tolerant native plants and grasses look great, and they are cost-effective in terms of upkeep.
 You can also program your sprinklers to keep your landscape looking fresh with minimal effort.

 If the property you rent has a pool, make sure it’s in good condition.
 You’ll be wanting to jump straight in on the hotter summer days.

 Sometimes it can be confusing to know if tending to the pool is your responsibility or your landlord’s.
 Usually, tenants are responsible for everyday maintenance such as clearing leaves from the pool and may be responsible for more regular maintenance.
 If you’re uncertain, check your tenancy agreement.
 The maintenance needs should be covered in the special terms of this document.

 Speak to your property manager if you are uncertain.